The Wonder

 Conclusion

 The relentless mistreatment occurring on Earth is disheartening.
-Given daily headlines indicate decency is easily and commonly stampeded, it’s understandable that some will see a call for more niceness as naive.
+Given daily headlines indicate kindness and fairness are commonly and easily stampeded, it’s understandable that some will see a call for more niceness as naive.

 Nevertheless, most misery doesn’t have to be a foregone conclusion.
 With a bold, steadfast commitment to kindness and fairness, much unhappiness can be avoided.

-While misfortune and suffering varies greatly, everyone ends up with unpleasant memories.
+While misfortune and suffering vary greatly, everyone ends up with unpleasant, sometimes punishing, memories.
 Though our gnawing flashbacks can’t be thrown overboard, their impact can be lessened.
 Relief occurs when we surrender to our inner nurturing guide.

 Of course, a large-scale surrender will require a ground-swell of support for the ongoing study of niceology.
-Nevertheless, each of us can seek the guidance needed to upgrade our self-care notions and, by doing so, improve our well-being.
+It will call for us to commit to providing the guidance needed to upgrade our self-care notions.

 Being nice, especially when coping with a not-nice world, is the best way for me to feel worthy of self-respect and mercy.
 I can’t completely overcome misguidedness, but I can sincerely embrace niceness and, as a result, bring about a more peaceful mind.

-The author hopes you’ll join the Outpost Oops Planetary Society (OOPS).
-Along with striving to be kind and fair, members share the following notion: Making mental self-care a priority is long overdue.
+The authors hope you’ll join the Outpost Oops Planetary Society (OOPS).
+Along with striving to be kind and fair, members keep in mind the following notion: Making mental self-care a priority on Earth is long overdue.

-Bing nice is a wonder!
-When greatly valued and routinely relied upon, niceness is an unequalled source of comfort, self-esteem and growth.
-There’s nothing we can get or do that benefits us more than knowing we’re a kind and fair person.
+Being nice is a wonder!
+When greatly valued and routinely relied upon, niceness is an unequaled source of comfort, self-esteem and well-being.

 For a variety of ways to explore and practice caring for your mind, check out the nonfiction and fiction at Outpost Oops (outpostoops.com).
 You’ll find materials and activities for all ages.